cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 In ``Player Settings`` you can:
 -   Control step of ``C`` and ``V`` shortcuts
--   Control speed of ``Space``/Play button
+-   Control speed of ``Space``/``Play`` button
--   Show every image in full or zoomed out like previous (reset by default)
+-   Show every image in full or zoomed out like previous (it is enabled by default for interpolation mode and disabled for annotation mode)
 -   Enable ``Grid`` when you don't need small objects. ``Grid`` can have different opacity, color and cells' size — use ``F2`` to configure settings.

     ![](static/documentation/images/image068.jpg)

 -   Adjust ``Brightness``/``Contrast``/``Saturation`` of too exposing or too